davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 }
 !END GRAPHVIZ

-Notice how almost nothing upstream changed—we simply fed generated input to the toolchain from the output of another tool, and that tool's function is dead simple - turn ES2015 into vanilla JS.
+Notice how almost nothing downstream changed—we simply fed generated input to the toolchain from the output of another tool, and that tool's function is dead simple - turn ES2015 into vanilla JS.

 Think about how we added support for ES2015 with Webpack.
 We inserted something inside Webpack's configuration and had to make a